 3.2.7.3 Access Control

+Figure 9: Access Control

 SIF Zone access MUST be able to be controlled centrally at the ZIS, allowing for local administration of Zone security policies.

 A SIF administrator MUST be able to specify which applications MAY participate in the SIF Zone, which data objects each application MAY provide or request, and what events each application MAY produce and receive.
 Refinements in the granularity of control are permissible.
 In addition, a SIF administrator MAY be able to specify XML filter rules that remove messages or specific XML elements or attributes before being delivered to the application.

 The access control requirements are discussed more fully under ZIS Requirements.